-- Complete one SJSU Studies course in each category. - Prior to enrollment, all courses require completion of core GE, satisfaction of Writing Skills Test and upper division standing.
+- All SJSU Studies courses must be completed at SJSU, unless a complete 48 unit GE Certification from another CSU is submitted, showing lower and upper division completed. - Complete one SJSU Studies course in each category. - Prior to enrollment, all courses require completion of core GE, satisfaction of Writing Skills Test and upper division standing.
 Pre/Co-requisite of a 100W course is strongly recommended. - Students who fail the WST must consult their major advisors for appropriate preparation for SJSU Studies courses. - Students can satisfy Areas R, S, & V by taking COMM/ENVS/GEOL/HUM/METR 168A/168B: Global Climate Change or HUM 177A/177B: Advance Honors in Integrated Science, Social Science and Humanities.
 This is a year-long course: students enroll in 6 units in the Fall and 3 units in the Spring.
-By successfully completing this course sequence with a "C or Better" in both semesters, students will fulfill all 9 required units of SJSU Studies: Areas R, S, & V. - Second baccalaureate students who earned their first bachelor degree from a regionally accredited institution in the U.S. are not required to take SJSU Studies unless specific courses are required by the major.
+By successfully completing this course sequence with a "C or Better" in each semesters, students will fulfill all 9 required units of SJSU Studies: Areas R, S, & V. - Second baccalaureate students who earned their first bachelor degree from a regionally accredited institution in the U.S. are not required to take SJSU Studies unless specific courses are required by the major.
 (Effective Fall 2011) - All first baccalaureate students are required to have a a minimum aggregate GPA of 2.0 in their SJSU Studies courses (Areas R, S, & V).
 If more than one course is taken in any of the individual R, S, or V areas, then the highest grade in that individual area will be used to calculate the aggregate SJSU Studies GPA.
 This policy is effective Fall 2011 for all SJSU students who do not have catalog rights prior to Fall 2011.